 (See also Overview of Thyroid Function.)

-Hypothyroidism occurs at any age but is particularly common among the elderly, where it may present subtly and be difficult to recognize.
+Hypothyroidism occurs at any age but is particularly common among older adults, where it may present subtly and be difficult to recognize.
 Hypothyroidism may be

 Primary hypothyroidism is due to disease in the thyroid; thyroid-stimulating hormone (TSH) is increased.
 The most common cause is autoimmune.
 It usually results from Hashimoto thyroiditis and is often associated with a firm goiter or, later in the disease process, with a shrunken fibrotic thyroid with little or no function.
 The 2nd most common cause is post-therapeutic hypothyroidism, especially after radioactive iodine therapy or surgery for hyperthyroidism or goiter.
 Hypothyroidism during overtreatment with propylthiouracil, methimazole, and iodide abates after therapy is stopped.